how does the process work?

 Can you help me style my home?

 Definitely!
 Via the following strategies your home will receive a huge makeover: (1) remove all excess from cupboards and storage (2) declutter and find homes for everything on bench tops and floors (3) look at the functionality of the existing furniture placement.
 Are there clean lines and clear walkways?
 Could the furniture be updated to something more fit-for-purpose?
 (4) Add some finishing touches like decor and greenery to make the decluttered space truly shine.
-Rest assured that our styling solutions are simple and cost-effective.
+Perhaps even employ the Rule of Three.
+Rest assured that our home styling solutions are simple and cost-effective.

 Are you similar to 'The Home Edit' on Netflix?

 The Home Edit is an engaging series.
 Clea and Joanna do a wonderful job of culling goods and beautifying spaces.
-But (1) ‘Pinterest pretty’ can be different to real life, (2) The compressed timeline and large team on the show gives the impression of a much speedier turnaround time than is often realistic (3) I try to work with what’s available in the space before purchasing storage bins.
+But (1) ‘Pinterest pretty’ can be different to real life, (2) The compressed timeline and large team on the show gives the impression of a much speedier turnaround time than is often realistic (3) We try to work with what’s available in the space before purchasing storage bins.
 The show is made primarily for entertainment.
-However if you want a colour-coordinated Tupperware or books arranged by colour, I am happy to make it happen.
+However if you want colour-coordinated Tupperware or books arranged by colour, we are happy to make it happen.
 It is indeed, a very satisfying result to look at.